-A health care proxy (HCP) form is an advance directive document that lets you choose an individual ("health care agent") to make medical decisions for you in the event you can no longer speak for yourself.
+A health care proxy (HCP) is an advance directive document for you to designate someone you trust to make medical decisions for you in the event you can no longer speak for yourself.

 Who needs a health care proxy form?